Authors

 Abstract

-Background: The first step in the success of disease prevention and control programs is to raise the level of knowledge, attitude, and practice (KAP) of the people in this regard.
-This study aimed to investigate the factors affecting the KAP about COVID-19 in patients with chronic diseases referred to clinics affiliated with teaching hospitals in Iran and Iraq.
+Background: A key component of effective disease prevention and control programs is improving public knowledge, attitudes, and practices (KAP).
+This study aims to investigate factors influencing KAP about COVID-19 in patients with chronic diseases attending clinics affiliated with teaching hospitals in Iran and Iraq.

-Materials and Methods: This cross-sectional study was performed on 1000 patients (Iraqi patients=500) over 18 years of age with chronic diseases referred to Baghdad Medical City (مدینة الطب) in Baghdad (Iraq), and Imam Reza and Ghaem Hospitals in Mashhad (Iran), in 2021.
-The available sampling was performed, and the standard Akalu knowledge, attitude, and practice questionnaire was used for data collection.
-Data were analyzed using SPSS software (version 16.0).
+Materials and Methods: This cross-sectional study, designed to determine the prevalence of KAP in the study sample1, was conducted in 2021 on 1000 patients over 18 years of age with chronic diseases.
+Five hundred participants were Iraqi patients referred to Baghdad Medical City (مدینة الطب) in Baghdad, Iraq, and the remaining five hundred were Iranian patients from Imam Reza and Ghaem Hospitals in Mashhad, Iran.
+Available sampling was used.
+Data were collected using the standard Akalu knowledge, attitude, and practice questionnaire and analyzed using SPSS software (version 16.0).

-Results: The mean scores of KAP in both groups were unfavorable, but the level of performance in Iranian patients was better than in Iraqi patients (p <0.05).
-The results of a two-way ANOVA test showed no significant relationship between KAP scores of Iranian and Iraqi patients and baseline and intervening variables (e.g., gender, marital status, education, income) (p> 0.05).
-The Pearson correlation coefficient test showed a significant inverse correlation between patients’ age and their knowledge and practice scores regarding COVID-19 (p <0.05).
+Results: The mean KAP scores in both groups were low, but the performance level of Iranian patients was significantly better than that of Iraqi patients (p < 0.05).
+A two-way ANOVA revealed no significant association between KAP scores and baseline or intervening variables (e.g., gender, marital status, education, income) in either the Iranian or Iraqi patients (p > 0.05).
+However, Pearson's correlation coefficient test indicated a significant inverse correlation between patients' age and their knowledge and practice scores regarding COVID-19 (p < 0.05).

-Conclusion: There was an inverse correlation between patients’ age and their knowledge and practice about COVID-19 so that with increasing the age of patients, their knowledge and practice scores about COVID-19 decreased significantly.
-There was no significant relationship between baseline and intervening variables and patients’ knowledge, attitude, and practice scores.
+Conclusion: An inverse correlation was observed between patients' age and their knowledge and practice regarding COVID-19, indicating that higher age was associated with significantly lower knowledge and poorer practices.
+No significant relationship was found between baseline or intervening variables and patients' knowledge, attitudes, and practices.

 Keywords